architanand8986/Sorting_Algorithm_Visualizer/README.md

 # Sorting Algorithm Visualizer

 This project is a visualizer for various sorting algorithms, implemented using Python and Pygame.
 The visualizer allows you to see how different sorting algorithms sort a list of numbers step-by-step.
-It is an educational tool designed to help you understand the inner workings of these algorithms.

 ## Features